Elephant seal: Adaptations

 Elephant seals have large circular eyes that have more rods than cones to help them see in low light conditions when they are diving.
 These seals also possess a structure called the tapetum lucidum, which helps their vision by having light reflected back to the retina to allow more chances for photoreceptors to detect light.

 Their body is covered in blubber, which helps them keep warm and reduce drag while they are swimming.
+This adaptation was largely driven by inactivation of the UCP1 gene – which is under strong purifying selection in most other semi-aquatic species – favoring a shift from heat production to heat conservation through increased blubber formation.
+Given gigantism further improves heat retention by decreasing surface-area-to-volume ratio, insulation and gigantism co-evolved in elephant seals, driving their large phenotype, which is favorable for male combat and in turn lifetime reproductive success.
 The shape of their body also helps them maneuver well in the water, but limits their movement on land.
 Also, elephant seals have the ability to fast for long periods of time while breeding or molting.
 The turbinate process, another unique adaptation, is very beneficial when these seals are fasting, breeding, molting, or hauling out.
 This unique nasal structure recycles moisture when they breathe and helps prevent water loss.

 Elephant seals have external whiskers called vibrissae to help them locate prey and navigate their environment.
 The vibrissae are connected to blood vessels, nerves, and muscles making them an important sensing tool.

-Due to evolutionary changes, their ear has been modified to work extremely well underwater.
+Due to evolutionary changes, their ears have been modified to work extremely well underwater.
 The structure of the inner ear helps amplify incoming sounds, and allows these seals to have good directional hearing due to the isolation of the inner ear.
 In addition to these adaptations, tissues in the ear canal allow the pressure in the ear to be adjusted while these seals perform their deep dives.